ethpandaops/checkpointz/README.md

 checkpointz:
   mode: light
+  custom_preset: false # Enable this for non-mainnet presets
   caches:
     blocks:
       # Controls the amount of "block" items that can be stored by Checkpointz (minimum 3)